kartverket/dask-onboarding-modules/dask-felleskomponenter/README.md

 ## Bulding and publishing of package

 ### Steps for publishing using GitHub Actions

 Navigate to the [Publish to PyPI](https://github.com/kartverket/dask-modules/actions/workflows/pypi-publish.yml) in GitHub Actions, choose the `main` branch and bump the version.

+One member of Team DASK needs to approve the workflow run before it starts.

 ### Steps for manual publishing